codyngpriest/alx-higher_level_programming/0x02-python-import_modules/README.md

 4. Who are you?
 This is a program that prints all the names defined by the compiled module hidden_4.pyc (please download it locally).

+5. Everything can be imported
+This is a program that imports the variable a from the file variable_load_5.py and prints its value.